-The rule of thumb that most bank’s follow is to multiply your net salary by 60 to reach at the maximum loan (especially house) amount that you can get.
+The answer to how much loan can I get from bank is to multiply your net salary by 60 to reach at the maximum home loan amount that you can get.

 This is applicable to any public sector bank like SBI, PNB or a private sector bank like ICICI, HDFC.